 Snares are brutal.
 A snare is a thin loop of wire which tightens around the leg, body or neck of any animal that tries to pass through.
 Slicing into flesh, it can cut through to the bone.
 If tightened around an animal’s body, it can cause their stomach to rupture, or their lungs to collapse, resulting in suffocation.

 Snares are indiscriminate.
-Most are set to catch foxes but in actual fact, according to Defra's own figures, of all the animals caught in snares, 33% are hares and 26% are badgers.
+Most are set to catch foxes and rabbits but in actual fact, according to Defra's figures for 2012, of all the animals caught in snares, 33% are hares and 26% are badgers.
 14% are classified as 'others' which includes deer and pets such as cats and dogs.

 Different parts of the country have different regulations, but in 21st century England, Scotland, Wales and Northern Ireland it is still entirely legal to snare an animal.